 What can I expect during my convalescence?

 The period of convalescence required will depend on the type of surgery performed and, to a lesser extent, your body’s innate capacity to heal.
 You will be given written instructions both pre- and post-operatively to facilitate recovery, and encourage optimum results.
-Typically, you will be scheduled to return to our office every few days to be examined by Dr. Agarwal, Dr. Maloney and/or the nurse.
+Typically, you will be scheduled to return to our office every few days to be examined by Dr. Agarwal, Dr. Maloney, Dr. Holmes and /or the nurse.
 Should an emergency arise in the interim, the office is available 24 hours a day.

 Anesthesia for Facial Plastic Surgery